tommlogan/riskblog/_posts/2017-11-22-youve-got-the-power.md

 layout: post
 title:  "You've got the power - published in Nature"
 author: Tom Logan and James Arnott
-excerpt: If you're institution won't break down barriers for you, do it yourself
+excerpt: If you're institution won't break down barriers for you, do it yourself.
 date:   2017-11-22
 categories: comment
 comments: true